 As shown in Tables 12 and 13, based on the current legislative structure, actuarial projections indicate that MEABF will have a Funded Ratio of 23.5% and LABF will have a Funded Ratio of 42.8% by the end of fiscal year 2020.
-Furthermore, the actuary projects that the Funded Ratios of MEABF and LABF will continue to decrease beyond 2020.
+Furthermore, the respective actuaries project that the Funded Ratios of MEABF and LABF will continue to decrease beyond 2020.
 The lack of any corrective actions jeopardizes the solvency of MEABF and LABF.

-Based on the current legislative structure, as shown in Table 14, actuarial projections indicate that the combined Funded Ratio of the Police and Fire Funds will be 31.5% by the end of fiscal year 2020.
-This Funded Ratio is projected to have increased from a low Funded Ratio of 24.9% at the end of fiscal year 2015.
-The Funded Ratios of the Police and Fire Funds are projected to begin increasing in fiscal year 2016 as a result of the implementation of the P.A.
-96-1495 Funding Plan, which requires that the Police and Fire Funds receive contributions sufficient to achieve a Funded Ratio of 90% by 2040.
+Based on the current legislative structure, as shown in Tables 14 and 15, actuarial projections indicate that the Funded Ratios of FABF and PABF, respectively, will be 24.2% and 34.2%, respectively, by the end of fiscal year 2020.
+The Funded Ratios of FABF and PABF are projected to have increased from a low Funded Ratio of 18.3% and 27.5%, respectively, at the end of fiscal year 2015.
+The Funded Ratios of FABF and PABF are projected to begin increasing in fiscal year 2016 as a result of the implementation of the P.A.
+96-1495 Funding Plan, which requires that FABF and PABF receive contributions sufficient to achieve a Funded Ratio of 90% by 2040.
 However, prior to the implementation of the P.A.
-96-1495 Funding Plan, the Funded Ratio is projected to decrease annually because the Police and Fire Funds will continue to make contributions pursuant to the respective Multiplier until that time.
+96-1495 Funding Plan, the Funded Ratios are projected to decrease annually because FABF and PABF will continue to make contributions pursuant to the respective Multiplier until that time.
 See "- Determination of City's Contributions" above.

-The projections set forth in this Appendix were not prepared with a view toward complying with the guidelines established by the American Institute of Certified Public Accountants with respect to prospective financial information, but, in the view of the City's management, were prepared on a reasonable basis, reflect the best currently available estimates and judgments, and present, to the best of management's knowledge and belief, the expected course of action and the expected future financial performance of the City or the Retirement Funds, as applicable.
-However, this information is not fact and should not be relied upon as being necessarily indicative of future results, and readers of this Official Statement are cautioned not to place undue reliance on the prospective financial information.
-Neither the City's independent auditors, nor any other independent auditors, have compiled, examined, or performed any procedures with respect to the prospective financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability and disclaim any association with, the prospective financial information.
-Neither the City's independent auditors, nor any other independent auditors, have been consulted in connection with the preparation of the prospective financial information set forth in this Official Statement, which is solely the product of the City or the Retirement Funds, as applicable, and the independent auditors assume no responsibility for its content.
+The projections set forth in this Appendix rely on information produced by the Retirement Funds' independent actuaries and were not prepared with a view toward complying with the guidelines established by the American Institute of Certified Public Accountants with respect to prospective financial information.
+This information is not fact and should not be relied upon as being necessarily indicative of future results, and readers of this Appendix are cautioned not to place undue reliance on the prospective financial information.
+Neither the City, the City's independent auditors, nor any other independent accountants, have compiled, examined, or performed any procedures with respect to the prospective financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for, and disclaim any association with, the prospective financial information.